letsencrypt/acme-spec/draft-barnes-acme.md

 Location: https://example.com/acme/cert/asdf
 ~~~~~~~~~~

+If the certificate is available at the time of the response, it is provided in
-If the CA has not yet issued the certificate, the body of this response will be
+the body of the response.
+If the CA has not yet issued the certificate, the
-empty.
-The client should then send a GET request to the certificate URI to poll
+body of this response will be empty.
+The client should then send a GET request
-for the certificate.
-As long as the certificate is unavailable, the server MUST
+to the certificate URI to poll for the certificate.
+As long as the certificate
-provide a 202 (Accepted) response and include a Retry-After header to indicate
+is unavailable, the server MUST provide a 202 (Accepted) response and include a
-when the server believes the certificate will be issued (as in the example
+Retry-After header to indicate when the server believes the certificate will be
-above).
+issued (as in the example above).

 ~~~~~~~~~~
 GET /acme/cert/asdf HTTP/1.1